 Tax-free childcare (UK wide)

-This scheme can save you up to £500 per child (£1,000 if your child is disabled) on childcare costs every three months!
+This scheme can save you up to £500 per child (£1,000 if your child has a disability) on childcare costs every three months!
+This is capped at £2,000 of savings a year, or £4,000 if your child has a disability.

 Eligibility

-You or your partner need to be working to be eligible to use this scheme.
+You and your partner (if you have one) must be in work to be eligible to use this scheme.
 However, if you can’t work because of long-term illness or because of certain care responsibilities that stop you from working, you may still be eligible.

 Create an online childcare account